jeremyk91/DBS_miniProject/README.md

 ## Launch Web Service

-The web service is launched from /main/flask_web_service.py which fires up the web service.
+The web service is launched from /main/flask_web_service.py which fires up the Flask-Waitress web service.
 Once the web service is live and running, the console should display "Serving on host:port"

 ![Screenshot](screenshots/serving.jpg)